vitoramj/SimpleRobotWebRemote/README.md

 This program is provided as is, use it at your own risk

-The program was constructed using WebScokets and Qt 5.9.1.
+The program was constructed using WebSockets and Qt 5.9.1.
 Compiling it with previous versions of qt is not recommended.
-The following Qt modules are used: core, serialport and websokets.
+The following Qt modules are used: core, serialport and websockets.

 Qt can be obtained at: <https://www.qt.io/download>